Biomutant is a post-apocalyptic game with raccoons that know kung-fu. What’s not to be excited about?

 Developed by Experiment 101 and published by THQ Nordic, Biomutant’s ridiculous premise is intriguing and it looks absolutely gorgeous.
 But for those of you on the fence, here are 6 reasons you should be excited about Biomutant.

-1. Extensive Character Customisation Options
+1. The Character Customisation Options Are Extensive

 The customisation options don’t end there.
-After you’ve added claws, barbed tails and wings, you can head out into the world to earn “psi-mutations” including telekinesis and levitation, or add robotic limbs to create a cyborg-like monstrosity.
+After you’ve added claws, barbed tails and wings, you can head out into the world to earn “psi-mutations” including telekinesis and levitation, or add robotic limbs to create a cyborg-like mutant monstrosity.

 2. The Frantic Combat Looks Immensely Satisfying

 Biomutant is billed as a “Kung-Fu fable” and the gameplay seems to reflects that.
 The developers have emphasised the importance of player freedom, and the martial art-style combat mixes shooting, melee and power from mutations into a unique concoction.